 The Goodwood estate in the south of England is synonymous with classic cars and historic car races.
 Goodwood has one of the first post-war car racing tracks in Britain and the hillclimb is as popular now as it was in the 1950s.
 Twice a year – at the Goodwood Festival of Speed and the Goodwood Revival – motoring enthusiasts descend on the English countryside for the largest motoring garden party in the world.
 Current and former racing drivers are regulars with cars on display and racing ranging from vintage vehicles to futuristic concept vehicles.

-The accompanying Bonhams Goodwood-Chichester car auctions often see the highest prices of the year for European sales and currently holds the record for the highest price ever achieved at a public auction for a car – the $30-million 1954 Mercedes Benz W196 Formula 1 racing car sold in 2013.
-(This record still holds for a car auction in Europe but the 1962 Ferrari 250 GTO achieving $38 million at Bonhams’ Quail Lodge 2014 sale now is the most-expensive car ever bought at public auction.)
+The accompanying Bonhams Goodwood-Chichester car auctions often see the highest prices of the year for European sales and currently holds the record for the highest price ever achieved at a public auction for a car in the UK – the $30-million 1954 Mercedes Benz W196 Formula 1 racing car sold in 2013.

 The Goodwood Estate near Chichester

 The Goodwood Estate in West Sussex in England to the south of London is famous amongst motoring enthusiasts for its historic car racing circuit, a hill climb, and spectacular motoring extravaganzas.
 (The estate is also home to a horserace, golf club, and many further public and private events.)